StakeWise V3

 The Distributed Validator Technology (DVT) represents a crucial element poised to revolutionize consensus scalability.
 Much like roll-up technology in Layer 2 scaling, DVT is set to significantly enhance scalability while upholding decentralization.
 As DVT continues to evolve, it is expected to become a fundamental building block, safeguarding the security and decentralization of public blockchain networks.

-StakeWise Vaults stand out for their compatibility with both Obol and SSV DVT technologies, offering an additional layer of security and decentralization to the network.
+StakeWise Vaults stand out for their compatibility with both and DVT technologies, offering an additional layer of security and decentralization to the network.
 This interoperability greatly bolsters the long-term sustainability of public blockchain networks, empowering stakeholders with diverse options for securing and leveraging their assets.

 DVT setup components